Unfair criticism: who's driving your bus?

-If someone chooses to be gratuitously offensive we cannot stops them.
+If someone chooses to be gratuitously offensive we cannot stop them.
 What we can do is choose to spend little or no time in their presence.

 11. Any truth in it?

-This is based on the NLP Reframing idea that there is always something to be learned from a situation - however 'negative' or unpleasant it may be.
+This is based on the NLP Reframing idea that there is something to be learned from any situation - however 'negative' or unpleasant it may be.

 …what I said to Carol: "People who are nasty are usually pretty unhappy.
 They're having a very bad day or even a very bad life.
 But if we take their comments on board we allow them to contaminate us and we help them spread their unhappiness.
 And then they've won!”

 Most articles on this site were first published in the Pegasus NLP Newsletter.

 This has been published regularly since February 2000 - and you can subscribe to the newsletter here

 And there will be no spam - I promise.
 You have trusted me with your email address I will use it for the Newsletter and for nothing else - and it will never be shared with anyone else.
 Ever.
 (Reg Connolly, founder of Pegasus NLP.)